BioinformaticsToolsmith/Look4LTRs/README.md

   9. *RC* is a boolean for Reverse Complement.
 If the LTR RT is reverse complemented, this is 1.
 If not, this is 0.
 If a solo LTR, this is NA.
   10. *PPTStart* is the start of the poly purine tract, or NA if a solo LTR.
   11. *PPTEnd* is the end of the poly purine tract, or NA if a solo LTR.
   12. *TSDStart* is the start of the target site duplication.
+This is NA if a TSD could not be found.
   13. *TSDEnd* is the end of the target site duplication.
+This is NA if a TSD could not be found.
   14. *CaseType* reflects which matching case this LTR RT came from; for example, a recently nested LTR RT would be marked with RecentlyNested.
   15. *GraphGroup* Look4LTRs utilizes a graph when matching LTRs.
 Each graph represents nearby elements of the same family.
 This column is an ID to the graph the LTR RT/solo LTR belongs to.
   16. *LTRIdentity* is the identity between the two LTRs of an LTR RT, NA if a solo LTR.